-Tour Summary: Sail to one of the best snorkeling spots on the island past the scenic Kona coastline with a spacious 45 foot trimaran from Keauhou to Kealakekua Bay.
-This is one of the best snorkeling spots on the island with pristine clear blue waters and a vibrant reef, but it notoriously difficult to reach over land!
+Tour Summary: Sail to one of the best snorkeling spots on the island past the scenic Kona coastline with a spacious 50 foot catamaran from Keauhou to Kealakekua Bay.
+Notoriously difficult to reach over land, this is one of the best snorkeling spots on the island with pristine clear blue waters and a vibrant reef.

 - Snorkel at Kealakekua Bay (Captain Cook), one of the BEST snorkeling spots of the island